blaenk/site/content/notes/haskell.md

 (<$>) = fmap
 ```

 Note that in a monadic context, the effects are applied sequentially, from left to right.
-This is makes sense because function application is left-associative, and each application of `<*>`, which for monads is `ap` which itself is `liftM2 id`, has to extract the pure function and value from their respective monad 'container' [^mobit], thereby performing the monad's effects.
+This is makes sense because function application is left-associative, and each application of `<*>`, which for monads is `ap` which itself is `liftM2 id`, has to extract the pure function and value from their respective monad 'container' [^mobit_note], thereby performing the monad's effects.

-[^mobit]: Or [mobit] as some have taken to calling values that monads manage.
+[^mobit_note]: Or [mobit] as some have taken to calling values that monads manage.

 [mobit]: http://www.haskell.org/haskellwiki/What_a_Monad_is_not#Monads_are_not_values